Nozbe/NoOffice.org/_book/fight.md

 In a team, we should avoid "groupthink" or just blindly agreeing with the leader.
 What we shouldn't avoid is a healthy dose of disagreement or passionate arguing.
 This is something a team needs to get used to in order to make better decisions.

-I've mentioned several books in this chapter ,but the one I'd recommend most for further reading is *Creativity Inc.* by Ed Cutmull.
+I've mentioned several books in this chapter ,but the one I'd recommend most for further reading is *Creativity Inc.* by Ed Cutmull[^2].

 [^1]: [Ken Segall: *Insanely Simple*](https://kensegall.com/books/)